Lambeth Fringe Festival Logo

 A 50-seat fringe venue above The Bread & Roses Pub, the theatre programs a wide-spread variety of productions for local as well as far-reaching audiences.
 Equality, diversity and artistic quality are at the forefront of the theatre's programming, which features in-house productions as well as many visiting companies.
 The theatre regularly hosts touring shows and has worked with award-winning ensembles with decades of experience but also frequently welcomes and supports emerging theatre-makers taking their first steps.
 The programme includes new writing, contemporary revivals, reinvented classics and occasionally also devised work, improvisational theatre, comedy events, family shows and physical theatre.

 Theatre: Capacity 50, full rig, lighting desk and sound system.
-Projector and mics hireable.
+Projector and mics hire-able.

 Perfect for: Theatre, new-writing, WIP, solo shows and boundary pushing work.